 One hundred flight hours per year is the level at which most private aviation users consolidate access.
 This is approximately 2 trips per week at typical mission profiles, or one significant trip every week.
 At this volume, fractional ownership reaches mathematical parity with charter, and the operational benefits of consistent crew, consistent aircraft, and guaranteed availability start to matter.

 One hundred hours per year is the consolidation point because at this volume, fractional ownership at a 1/16 share level genuinely competes with charter on cost while providing materially better operational characteristics.
-NetJets, FlexJet, and PlaneSense fractional programmes are all calibrated around this utilisation level.
+NetJets, FlexJet, and PlaneSense fractional programmes are all calibrated around this utilisation level — see our private jet membership programmes comparison for the operator-by-operator breakdown.
 Many clients spend years at 100 hours before deciding whether to scale further.

 Two hundred flight hours per year is the upper end of typical private aviation utilisation for non-corporate users.
 This is approximately one significant trip per week with extended international travel mixed in.
 At this volume, fractional shares at a 1/8 size become standard, and whole ownership starts appearing in serious analysis.